DengDream/Deng/README.md

 # Deng
-This is an dapp to tokenize assets with the support of Tenzorum (Olympus perhaps).
+This is a dapp to tokenize assets with the support of Tenzorum (Olympus perhaps).